celestinhermez/stackoverflow_survey_2018_analysis/README.md

 - math
 - seaborn

-A summary of the insights from this analysis can be found in my Medium blog post.
+A summary of the insights from this analysis can be found in my [Medium blog post] (https://medium.com/@celestinhermez/are-data-scientists-typical-developers-an-analysis-of-the-2018-stack-overflow-survey-afaa23cc7a60).
 It showed that although data scientists do not fundamentally differ from other developers with regards to the languages they use or how satisfied they are with their jobs, they have different backgrounds and come from a different demographic.